rubyworks/rulebow/README.md

 ***"Logic programming meets the build tool."***

 Rulebow is a build tool that promotes continuous integration via logic programming.
-With Rulebow, the Ruby developer defines rules and state conditions.
-The rules are applied when their state conditions are met.
+With Rulebow, the Ruby developer defines *rules* and state conditions called *facts*.
+The rules are applied when their conditions are met.
 Through repetitive application, this allows a project to all but manage itself.

 Rulebow is not complicated.
 It does not require a bazillion plug-ins.